Is slime a touchy object? It’s squishy, oozy and fun to play with!

 2. Mix the ingredients together.

-Empty about half the glue into the bowl, mix the baking soda in with the glue.
+Empty half the glue into the bowl, mix the baking soda in with the glue.
 Once the baking soda and glue are blended into a paste, add the food coloring.
-Add a little saline and stir, until the mixture becomes spongy and less sticky.
+Add a little saline and stir until the mixture becomes spongy and less sticky.
 Add additional saline as needed.
-Once it no longer sticks, you can touch it, and play!
+Once it no longer sticks, you can touch it and play!

 3. Takeaway Project.

 Try manipulating the recipe and see what different consistencies can be made!
-Even adjust the food coloring, what are the different colors that you can make?
+Try adjusting the food coloring to see what colors you can make?

 Know Yourself.
 It makes you better at everything.